Facebook will fight fake news with real newspaper ads (and more)

 Facebook is continuing its fight against fake news with three new initiatives, the company announced Wednesday.

-The first is a news literacy campaign that offers tips on how to identify fake news, and provides information on what the social network is doing to combat the issue.
-The information will show up at the top of News Feed as well as in print ads, beginning in the US and then spreading to other countries over the next few months, the company said.
+The first is a news literacy campaign that offers tips on how to identify fake news, as well as information on what the social network is doing to combat the issue.
+The information will show up at the top of News Feed and in print ads, beginning in the US and then spreading to other countries over the next few months, the company said.

 Facebook will also recruit researchers who'll look into the volume and impacts of misinformation on the platform.
-The social networking company will give the researchers funding as well as access to "privacy-protected data sets."
+The social networking company will provide the researchers with funding as well as access to "privacy-protected data sets."

 Lastly, Facebook launched a short film called "Facing Facts," which offers a look at Facebook's fight against fake news.

+While the decision to run print ads may seem like a surprising move for an online platform, it's nothing new.
+In March, Zuckerberg took out full-page ads in several US and UK newspapers to apologize for the Cambridge Analytica scandal, in which data from as many as 87 million users was improperly shared with the political consultancy.

-Facebook also ran a TV ad called "Facebook Here Together" last month, which aired soon after Zuckerberg testified before Congress on data privacy concerns and censorship.
+Facebook also ran a TV ad last month called "Facebook Here Together," which aired soon after Zuckerberg testified before Congress on data privacy concerns and censorship.
+The ad reassures users that Facebook will do more to keep them safe and protect their privacy.

-"False news is bad for people and bad for Facebook," said Tessa Lyons, a product manager on News Feed, in a post.
-"We're making significant investments to stop it from spreading and to promote high-quality journalism and news literacy.

-Lyons wrote that Facebook's strategy to stop misinformation includes removing accounts and content that violate the company's Community Standards or ad policies, cutting back the distribution of false news and things like clickbait, and giving people more context on posts they see.
+In a post on Wednesday, Facebook product manager Tessa Lyons outlined the company's strategy for stopping misinformation.
+That includes removing accounts and content that violate the company's Community Standards or ad policies, cutting back the distribution of false news and things like clickbait, and giving people more context on posts they see.
 This'll significantly decrease the reach of those stories, she said.

+"False news is bad for people and bad for Facebook," Lyons said.
+"We're making significant investments to stop it from spreading and to promote high-quality journalism and news literacy."

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.